 Weed Barrier Fabric Cost | $80 x 1 Roll | $80 |

 Artificial turf infill comes in a variety of materials.
 Zeofill, hydrochill, silica sand, and antimicrobial sand are the most common options.
-The infill is a significant We recommend choosing the best infill that you can afford so you don't have to reapply it often.
+The infill is significant.
+We recommend choosing the best infill that you can afford so you don't have to reapply it often.
 This will save you money down the road.
 A high-quality infill will provide your artificial grass with durability, wrinkle prevention, and a long life span.
 For pet owners and spaces with children playing, we recommend antibacterial sand infill to prevent bacteria build-up.

 Installers Cut Corners By: